-For Medium or High kAIC Breakers:
+For Medium kAIC or High kAIC Breakers:

-- Breakers are mounted to a breaker bracket via (2) screws and nuts.
-Screws are along centerline of breaker between lugs on left and right side of breaker.
-Nuts are on back of breaker bracket. - · Remove nuts from back of breaker bracket and pull breaker toward you, off of breaker - Remove screws from breaker and insert them into new breaker. - Position new breaker onto breaker bracket and install nuts on back of breaker bracket. - Reconnect wires with same polarity as removed breaker. - Replace safety shield and close front panel door. - Restart ATevo.
+- These breakers are mounted to a breaker bracket via (2) screws and nuts.
+The screws are along centerline of breaker between the lugs on the left and right side of the breaker.
+The nuts are on the back of the breaker bracket. - Remove nuts from back of breaker bracket and pull breaker toward you, off of breaker bracket. - Remove screws from breaker and insert them into new breaker. - Position new breaker onto breaker bracket and install nuts on back of breaker bracket. - Reconnect wires with same polarity as removed breaker. - Replace safety shield, close door and restart ATevo.